Tokyo Industries: History

 Tokyo industries was founded in 1997 in Greater Manchester by Aaron Mellor, opening their first venue, Tokyo Project, in Oldham.
 A second venue opened shortly afterwards in Ashton-under-Lyne followed by a third, The Castle, in Oldham.

 In 2013, the 150 year old premises The Castle was bought by Transport for Greater Manchester with plans to demolish the site due to the ongoing Manchester Metrolink construction.
 In October 2016, Tokyo Industries opened its venue Church Leeds with Leeds clubbing legend Dave Beer of Back To Basics.

-Venues & Brands
+Venues and brands

-The company operates numerous well known independent brands: Digital, Factory, Tup Tup Palace, Brewdog Hull, Fibbers, Impossible, HANGAR 8289, Stein Bier Keller, BrewHaus, City Vaults, The Magnet, The Castle, Get Baked and Tokyo brands, in addition to a number of one off venues and events.
-The majority of their sites are owned freehold by the company, They are well known for using Funktion-One sound systems at almost all of their sites.
+The company operates numerous well-known independent brands, including Digital, Factory, Tup Tup Palace, Brewdog Hull, Fibbers, Impossible, HANGAR 8289, Stein Bier Keller, BrewHaus, City Vaults, The Magnet, The Castle, Get Baked, and Tokyo, along with various one-off venues and events.
+Most of their sites are owned freehold, and they are recognized for using Funktion-One sound systems at nearly all locations.